 A: If funded by the General Assembly, there will be emergency slots available.

-Individuals who are eligible for waiver services may currently be listed as Priority 1, 2, or 3 on the statewide waiting list or may be newly-identified as needing supports resulting from an emergent situation.
+Individuals who are eligible for waiver services may currently be on the Priority 1, 2, or 3 waiting lists or may be newly known as needing supports resulting from an emergent situation.
 The individual must meet one of the following criteria:

-- Child Protective Services has substantiated abuse/neglect against the primary caregiver and has removed the individual from the home. - Adult Protective Services has found that the individual needs and accepts protective services. - Adult Protective Services has not found abuse/neglect, but corroborating information from other sources (agencies) indicates that there is an inherent risk present and there are no other caregivers available to provide support services to the individual. - Death of primary caregiver or lack of alternative caregiver, coupled with the individual's inability to care for him/herself and danger to self or others without supports.
+- Child Protective Services has substantiated abuse/neglect against the primary caregiver and has removed the person from the home. - Adult Protective Services has found that the person needs and accepts protective services. - Adult Protective Services has not found abuse/neglect, but corroborating information from other sources (agencies) indicates that there is an inherent risk present and there are no other caregivers available to provide support services to the person. - Death of primary caregiver or lack of alternative caregiver, coupled with the person's inability to care for him/herself and danger to self or others without supports.